Skip to content

 });

 You do not need to import the bridge SDK manually.
 AstrBot injects /api/plugin/page/bridge-sdk.js into returned HTML.
+If an inline script must access window.AstrBotPluginPage synchronously, move it to an external module file or explicitly include the SDK before your script:

-Register Backend APIs
+Backend Web APIs

-When the frontend calls bridge.apiGet("ping"), the Dashboard forwards it to:
+The Dashboard forwards it to:

 text